视皮层

 摘要

-SUMMARY Human primary visual cortex (V1) is entrained by the rhythmic light and responds more strongly, or resonates, to ∼10, ∼15-20, ∼40-50 Hz flicker.
-Full-field flicker also elicits geometric hallucinations, the origin of which has only been explored in computational models and human EEG with limited spatial resolution.
-Here, we recorded cortical responses to flicker in awake mice using high spatial resolution widefield imaging in combination with high temporal resolution glutamate-sensing fluorescent reporter (iGluSnFR).
-Resonance frequencies in mouse V1 were similar to those in humans (8 Hz, 15 Hz, 33 Hz).
-Spatially, all flicker frequencies evoked responses in V1 corresponding to retinotopic stimulus location and some evoked additional spatial peaks.
+SUMMARY Human primary visual cortex (V1) responds more strongly, or resonates, when exposed to ∼10, ∼15-20, ∼40-50 Hz rhythmic flickering light.
+Full-field flicker also evokes perception of hallucinatory geometric patterns, which mathematical models explain as standing-wave formations emerging from periodic forcing at resonant frequencies of the simulated neural network.
+However, empirical evidence for such flicker-induced standing waves in the visual cortex was missing.
+We recorded cortical responses to flicker in awake mice using high spatial resolution widefield imaging in combination with high temporal resolution glutamate-sensing fluorescent reporter (iGluSnFR).
+The temporal frequency tuning curves in the mouse V1 were similar to those observed in humans, showing a banded structure with multiple resonance peaks (8 Hz, 15 Hz, 33 Hz).
+Spatially, all flicker frequencies evoked responses in V1 corresponding to retinotopic stimulus location, but some evoked additional peaks.
 These flicker-induced cortical patterns displayed standing wave characteristics and matched linear wave equation solutions in an area restricted to the visual cortex.
-Taken together, the interaction of travelling waves with cortical area boundaries leads to spatiotemporal activity patterns, which may affect perception.
+Taken together, the interaction of periodic traveling waves with cortical area boundaries leads to spatiotemporal activity patterns that may affect perception.

 科研通智能强力驱动